Red White and Blue Salad (Video)

 - 6 ounces low-carb vanilla yogurt (or see instructions if you prefer to make your own dressing)

 - Pick through the blueberries and remove any bruised or spoiled ones.
 (Most blueberries don’t need to be washed, but if they do, rinse in a colander and then let dry well, patting dry with paper towels if needed.)

 - Cut the stem out of each strawberry and cut into bite sized pieces.

 - Peel banana and cut into bite-sized pieces.

 - Put the blueberries, strawberries and banana pieces in a bowl and gently stir to combine.

-- If you’re making your own dressing, whisk together the Greek yogurt, agave, and vanilla, tasting and adjusting the flavor with a little more agave or vanilla as desired.
+- If you’re making your own dressing, whisk together 6 oz. plain Greek Greek yogurt, 1 T Monkfruit Sweetener (affiliate link), and 1/2 tsp. vanilla, tasting and adjusting the flavor with a little more sweetener or vanilla as desired.

 - Stir the dressing into the fruit and gently combine.
 Serve right away.